Jordan-Heath/Jordan-Heath.github.io/README.md

 - [x] 16 different stories
 - [x] Page design to match the mood of the story
 - [x] Complete the story by filling in the missing words
-- [x] Watch as the story unfolds keystroke at a time accompanied by [7 differnt musical tracks](StoryTeller/README.md)
+- [x] Watch as the story unfolds keystroke at a time accompanied by [7 different musical tracks](StoryTeller/README.md)
-- [x] Adjustable Text-speed and audiofade
+- [x] Adjustable Text-speed and audio fade
 - [x] NEW: support for making and importing custom stories via the [Story Maker](https://jordan-heath.github.io/StoryTeller/StoryMaker/StoryMaker.html)

 ### [Character Generator](CharacterGenerator/CharacterGenerator.html)